agsb/milliForth-6502/Notes.md

 ## Coding

-    On milliforth sector-x86 the classic NEXT ('lodsw' and 'jmp ax') is used as inner Forth heart beat.
+On milliforth sector-x86 the classic NEXT ('lodsw' and 'jmp ax')
+    is used as inner Forth heart beat.

-    The register SI is ever used as pointer to next reference in same word.
+The register SI is ever used as pointer to next reference in same
+    word.
 Whenm it is saved into and loaded from return stack ?

-    All primitive words do not call any other word and ends with a jump to NEXT.
+All primitive words do not call any other word and ends with a
+    jump to NEXT.

-    All composed words have a call to DOCOL, at start, to push SI, followed by a list of references of other words and ends with a reference to EXIT, to pull SI, from return stack,
+All composed words have a call to DOCOL, at start, to push SI,
+    followed by a list of references of other words and ends with a reference to EXIT, to pull SI, from return stack,

-    The return stack keep track of next references of the last words not for the actual word.
+The return stack keep track of next references of the last words
+    not for the actual word.

-    Meanwhile the SI register is not accessible, it is not exposed and the next reference can only be accessed while compiling, by using HERE.
+Meanwhile the SI register is not accessible, it is not exposed and
+    the next reference can only be accessed while compiling, by using HERE.
 Eg. lit [ here @ 6 + , ]

-    The primitives s@ sp@ rp@ acts as VARIABLES, place the contentes of of registers at data stack.
+The primitives s@ sp@ rp@ acts as VARIABLES, place the contentes
+    of of registers at data stack.
 Those are the addresses for STATE and, DATA and RETURN stack pointers.

-    But to easy run better have a pure pointer as sp and rp, so can derive sp@ == sp @ @ and sp! == sp @ !
+But to easy run better have a pure pointer as sp and rp, so can
+    derive sp@ == sp @ @ and sp! == sp @ !

+Then need to make a my_hello_world.FORTH

 ## Todo

-  done  _'OK'_ or _'NO'_;
+- still no  _'OK'_ or _'NO'_;
 - still no backspace routine for \b;
 - still no cancel line routine for \u;